kerbios/next-auth/packages/next-auth/README.md

 This is a monorepo containing the following packages / projects:

-1. The primary `next-auth` package
+1. The primary `brazy-auth` package
 2. A development test application
 3. All `@brazy-auth/*-adapter` packages
 4. The documentation site